Hailed as one of the world’s most beautiful train trips, the Kandy to Ella train was a highlight of our trip to Sri Lanka.

 And it was all quite amusingly old-school when we got there.
 The agent had to riffle through a wooden box to find the envelope with our tickets.

-Recommended reading: 8 Epic UNESCO World Heritage Sites in Sri Lanka
+Recommended reading: Check out the 8 epic UNESCO World Heritage Sites in Sri Lanka

 Enjoy reading about this Ella to Kandy train journey?
 Then pin it!

-Photo credits: 3 to 6 and 8 © Janice and George Mucalov, SandInMySuitcase
+Photo credits: 3 to 7 © Janice and George Mucalov, SandInMySuitcase